-In contrast, contractual terms that introduce a more than de-minimis exposure to risks or volatility in the contractual cash flows that are unrelated to a basic lending arrangement do not give rise to contractual cash flows that are solely payments of principal and interest on the amount A financial asset (or, where applicable, a part of a financial outstanding.
-In such cases, the financial asset is required to asset or part of a group of similar financial assets) is be measured at FVPL.
+In contrast, contractual terms that introduce a more than de-minimis exposure to risks or volatility in the contractual cash flows that are unrelated to a basic lending arrangement do not give rise to contractual cash flows that are solely payments of principal and interest on the amount outstanding.
+In such cases, the financial asset is required to be measured at FVPL.

-Before 1 January 2018, the Group classified its financial
+Before 1 January 2018, the Group classified its financial assets as loans and receivables (amortised cost), and held-to-maturity (amortised cost), see Notes 4.9, 4.10 and 4.11.

-assets as loans and receivables (amortised cost), and heldto-maturity (amortised cost), see Notes 4.9, 4.10 and 4.11.
 Financial liabilities, other than loan commitments and financial guaranties, are measured at amortised cost, see Note 4.17.